mdulin2/head_req_server/Professional_Blog.md

 Some security issues are quite obvious and easy to find based upon very simple patterns.
 However, there are others that lie deep below the surface, stemming from developers not understanding the technology they were using.

-Today, I wanted to share another item to add to the tool belt.
-This bug comes from two main insights: developers can programmatically route requests based upon request methods and some backend servers automatically map *HEAD* requests to *GET* requests.
+This bug comes from two main insights: developers can programmatically route requests based and some backend servers automatically map *HEAD* requests to *GET* requests.
 The next few sections will dive into *how* these features can be used bypass security mechanisms.
 Finally, we will see which backend web frameworks are potentially vulnerable to this type of attack.
 This post was inspired by a Github vulnerability that was discovered via this very technique [3].

 ## Request Types